Services available at: New QEII Hospital

 The urgent treatment centre is on the ground floor of the New QEII Hospital in the yellow zone.
 You can find it easily from either the main entrance in the car park or the separate entrance at the side of the hospital building.

-If we can’t treat you at the urgent treatment centre
+If we can’t treat you at the UTC

 If we think you need care or diagnostics (for example blood tests or a chest x-ray) which we are unable to provide at the urgent treatment centre, we will redirect you to the emergency department at the Lister Hospital.
 We will fully assess you first to agree on the safest way for you to get to the Lister Hospital.
 Depending on your condition, you may need to be transferred by ambulance or it may be safe for you to travel there yourself.